-- If drug is given concomitantly with CYP2D6 inhibitor, wait 4 weeks after initiation before adjusting dosage
+- If the drug is given concomitantly with CYP2D6 inhibitor, wait 4 weeks after initiation before adjusting the dosage

 - Liver injury reported within 120 days of initiation of atomoxetine; patients may present with elevated liver enzymes (greater than 20 times upper limit of normal [ULN]) and yellowing skin and eyes (jaundice) with significantly elevated bilirubin levels (greater than 2 times ULN), followed by recovery upon discontinuance of atomoxetine

 - Low blood pressure and dizziness on standing (orthostatic hypotension) and fainting (syncope) reported

 - Risk of suicidal thoughts in children and adolescents

 - Use caution in high blood pressure (hypertension), fast heart rate (tachycardia) (see Contraindications)

 - Sudden deaths, stroke, and heart attack (myocardial infarction) reported in patients with structural cardiac abnormalities or other serious heart problems taking stimulants at usual doses; patients should have a careful history and physical exam to assess for the presence of cardiovascular disease; consider not using atomoxetine in adults with clinically significant cardiac abnormalities

 - Patients who develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease during stimulant treatment should undergo a prompt cardiac evaluation

 - Particular care should be taken in using stimulants to treat ADHD patients with comorbid bipolar disorder because of concern for possible induction of mixed/manic episodes in such patients